MicrosoftDocs/nav-content/dynamics-nav-app/design-details-the-role-of-the-reorder-point.md

 ---
-    title: Design Details - The Role of the Reorder Point | Microsoft Docs
+    title: Design Details - The Role of the Reorder Point
     description: This topic highlights the importance of setting a reorder point, so that you when to order more inventory.
     services: project-madeira
     documentationcenter: ''